Investing in start-ups and small

 assets and annual revenue.

-This type of fundraising is only available to new and existing
+In Australia, this type of fundraising is available to:

-Australian public companies who want to get funding by issuing
+- public companies who want to get funding by issuing ordinary

-ordinary shares but are not listed on a stock exchange such as the
+shares but are not listed on a stock exchange such as the ASX or

-Crowd-sourced funding of shares is different to crowd
+Crowd-sourced funding of shares is different from crowd

-Crowd-sourced funding of shares is different to the
+Crowd-sourced funding of shares is different from the

 donation-based crowd funding typically used by artists